colinbendell/netlify.colinbendell.dev/content/posts/a-new-title-for-mickey.md

 ---
-title: a new title for Mickey
+title: a new title for Jason
 date: 2019-07-03T14:02:09.310Z
 tags:
   - tag